assess09/Mask_RCNN/README.md

 * The packages that have to be manually installed
     * The latest `pycocotools` repository link: https://github.com/philferriere/cocoapi
         * The repositories provided from the comment have old versions so does not work
-        * It is recommended to put the package in your local PC in advance
     * `amgaug` package link: https://github.com/aleju/imgaug
+    * It is recommended to put the packages in your local PC in advance
 * In `/mrcnn/visualize.py`, `plt.show()` works only for Jupyter Notebook so it is replaced with `plt.savefig()`.